The European Air Polishing Market in 2026: Trends, Growth, and What's Next

 Conclusion

 Europe's air polishing market is at an inflection point—transitioning from innovation-driven early adoption to mainstream utility.
-The €185–210M market of 2026 reflects strong fundamentals: clinical evidence, patient demand, and operational efficiency gains are durable value drivers.
+Market fundamentals remain strong: clinical evidence, patient demand, and operational efficiency gains continue to drive adoption.
 However, competitive dynamics are shifting.
 Chinese entry, pricing pressure, and margin compression are forcing strategic choices: vertical integration, geographic focus, or niche positioning.

 For practitioners, the near-term outlook is favorable: greater product choice, competitive pricing, and accelerating innovation in cordless technology and powder formulations.
 For vendors, 2027–2028 will likely see winners emerge from consolidation and those who secure digital workflow integration and consumables loyalty.
 The independent voice in European dental prophylaxis will be watching closely.